MP

 Why you shouldn’t copy what established businesses are doing

 Why?
 Because they don’t have to stick to beginner rules anymore!
-They’ve grown enough to gain trust from Google AND their readers, which allows their social media sharing style for a lot more flexibility.
+They’ve grown enough to gain trust from Google AND their readers, which allows their social media sharing style to a lot more flexibility.

 Your readers want to know what they can expect at your site.